Historic Landmarks in Peril

 At one point in time, Historic Florissant Inc. returned responsibility for the Bockrath-Wiese house back to the city of Florissant.
 Due to city budget constraints, the house has slowly fallen into disrepair.
 Historic Florissant, Inc. has partnered with the city of Florissant to once again restore this beautiful example of a German farmhouse.

 While the city intends to budget for basic structural restoration, more immediate funding is needed for plaster, wood, paint, cleaning supplies, lighting, plumbing and furnishings.
 We need the public’s help in providing much needed funding.
 Grants are being explored and at this time there are no opportunities for brick and mortar type funding.
-Please consider sending a donation to:
+Please consider donating to this project using the PayPal link below:

 Historic Florissant, Inc.